Top things to do in historic Marblehead + where to stay & eat

 The historic downtown of Marblehead is built around a harbor and, in a nod to maintaining its seafaring history, it has narrow, winding streets lined with houses that were once home to sea captains and prominent traders.
 And, of course, there are the requisite cozy cafes, chowder and seafood restaurants, and shops…plenty of shops.
 There is, frankly, quite a lot to see and do in Marblehead and most of the sites are walkable, if you are so inclined, since the town covers only about 20 square miles.
 If you prefer to drive, keep in mind that finding parking right in downtown Marblehead can be, well, more than a bit challenging, so if you find a spot, take it!
 During my last trip there, I kept my car parked at the Hotel Marblehead where I was staying.
 You can also get around very easily by bike.
 Ask at your hotel or B&B if it has bikes to use since many do.

-What to do in historic Marblehead
+Things to do in historic Marblehead

 Here are our top picks of things to do in Marblehead, plus where to eat and, if you are so inclined, where to spend the night: